Roy E. Disney

-Roy Edward Disney KCSG (January 10, 1930 – December 16, 2009) was an American businessman.
-He was the longtime senior executive for the Walt Disney Company, which was founded by his uncle, Walt Disney, and his father, Roy O. Disney.
-At the time of his death, he held more than 16 million shares (about 1% of the company), and served as a consultant for the company, as director emeritus for the board of directors.
-During his tenure, he organized the ousting of two top Disney executives: Ron W. Miller in 1984 and Michael Eisner in 2005.
+Roy Edward Disney KCSG (January 10, 1930 – December 16, 2009) was an American businessman, media executive, and filmmaker.
+He was best known for serving as a senior executive for the Walt Disney Company and the chairman of its animation division, both of which were founded by his uncle, Walt Disney, and his father, Roy O. Disney.

+Born in Los Angeles, Disney graduated from Pomona College in 1951 and began working at Walt Disney Productions an assistant director and producer.
+He then resigned at the company as an executive, and during his tenure he organized ousting of the company's top two executives: Ron W. Miller in 1984 and Michael Eisner in 2005.
+At the time of his death, he held more than 16 million shares (about 1% of the company), and served as a consultant for the company, as well as director emeritus for the board of directors.

 As the last member of the Disney family to be actively involved in the company, Disney was often compared to his uncle and to his father.
 In 2006, Forbes magazine estimated his personal fortune at $1.2 billion.

-Disney was also a celebrated yachtsman, a member of the San Diego Yacht Club best known for his success in the Transpacific Yacht Race and winning the Newport Bermuda Race.
-Disney died of stomach cancer on December 16, 2009.
+Disney was also a celebrated yachtsman, a member of San Diego Yacht Club best known for his success in the Transpacific Yacht Race and winning the Newport Bermuda Race.
+Disney died from stomach cancer at the age of 79 on December 16, 2009, after battling the disease for over a year.

+Biography

-Early life and career
+Early life, education, and career beginnings

-Disney was born in Los Angeles, California, the son of Edna (née Francis; 1890–1984) and Roy O. Disney (1893–1971), the brother of Walt Disney.
-He graduated from Pomona College in 1951 and first began working for Walt Disney Productions as an assistant director and producer (True-Life Adventure).
+Disney was born in Los Angeles, California, the only child of Edna (née Francis; 1890–1984) and Roy O. Disney (1893–1971), the brother of Walt Disney.
+He graduated from Pomona College in 1951 and first began working for Walt Disney Productions as an assistant director and producer (True-Life Adventures).
 He continued until 1967, when he was elected to the company's board of directors.

-Career

 First "Save Disney" campaign (1984)

 Disney resigned as an executive from Walt Disney Productions in 1977 over disagreements with corporate decisions.
 He later said, "I just felt creatively the company was not going anywhere interesting.
 It was very stifling."